porcuspine/AutoJoggie/README.md

 ## License

-This project is licensed under GNU GPLv3 License - see the LICENSE.md file for details.
+This project is licensed under GNU GPLv3 - see the LICENSE.md file for details.